 This model is a form of primary education in which class is held mostly outdoors and uses our natural environment to tap into children's innate curiosity.
 All types of weather are appreciated while learning and exploring in a forest setting or natural environment.
 Inspired by the original Waldkindergartens of Germany, Kinderhaus strives to use the wild outdoors to build resilience, inquiry, and confidence.

 Duluth Forest Kinderhaus uses an integrated approach.
-We thrive on seasonally-relevant themes and Reggio-inspired emergent curriculum.
+We thrive on seasonally-relevant themes, child-led interests, and Reggio-inspired emergent curriculum.
 Emergent curriculum evolves directly from what is relevant, interesting, and meaningful to the student(s).
 Using an inquiry-based teaching model, children are able to wonder and ask questions about discoveries and observations.
 It is then then job of the teacher/guide to provide students with materials and hands-on explorative opportunities in order for them to form their own reasoning and theories.
 Through interest-led, experiential learning, a deeper understanding takes place that is meaningful to the child.
 Indoor and outdoor activities are designed to expand on the interests of the children and reflect what is going on in the world around them.

 CLOTHING & GEAR.